-FAQs about Right Breast Implant Size
+FAQs about Breast Implant Size

 Here is a list of frequently asked questions about breast implant sizes:

-- The best way to determine the right breast implant size for you is to book a consultation with a plastic surgeon.
+- The right way to determine the right breast implant size for you is to book a consultation with a plastic surgeon.
 The surgeon will take into account your lifestyle, anatomy, and aesthetic goals to determine the right size for you.
 Surgeons typically use 3D imaging to help you understand how you will look post-surgery.

 What is the most common breast implant size?